tbultel/modbus-binding/README.md

 ### Start Sample Binder
 ```
-afb-daemon --name=afb-kingpigeon --port=1234  --ldpaths=src --workdir=. --roothttp=../htdocs --token= --verbose
+afb-binder --name=afb-kingpigeon --port=1234  --ldpaths=src --workdir=. --roothttp=../htdocs --verbose
 open binding UI with browser at localhost:1234
 ```

 ### Adding your own config

-Json config file is selected from *afb-daemon --name=afb-midlename-xxx* option.
+Json config file is selected from *afb-binder --name=afb-midlename-xxx* option.
 This allows you to switch from one json config to the other without editing any file. *'middlename'* is use to select a specific config.
 As example *--name='afb-myrtu@lorient-modbus'* will select *modbus-myrtu@lorient-config.json*.

 You may also choose to force your config file by exporting CONTROL_CONFIG_PATH environement variable.
 For further information, check AGL controller documentation [here](https://docs.automotivelinux.org/docs/en/guppy/devguides/reference/ctrler/controllerConfig.html)